 “At the end of the day, attention metrics are the most important thing for us; we’ll use this attention earned as a proxy for influence.
 And this helps us know we’re expanding the reach and engagement of audiences that are important to Autodesk,” says DiMercurio.

-Moving forward, Redshift plans to be more heavily involved in video production and distribution, having hired a video producer and editor.
+Redshift plans to be more heavily involved in video production and distribution, having hired a video producer and editor.
 DiMercurio regards the move towards video as a step towards increasing engagement and attention.
-Redshift plans to continue some of their most popular pieces, such as Inside My Design Mind, in video format.
+Redshift plans to continue some of their most iconic pieces, such as Inside My Design Mind, in video format.

 “They publish content that is so aligned with the way that I think as a musician.
 It’s useful, engaging content that drives me to want to buy things on their website.”